Lahrenheit/EDOPRO-Skinpack/README.md.txt

-To create a skin:
+# Creating a skin:

+A `skin.xml` file is read by the GUI Skin (CImageGUISkin).
+The order of elements/groups does not matter and they are not case sensitive.

-	* Create a folder inside the skin folder with your skin name
+* Create a folder inside the `skin` folder with your skin name.
-	* Add to that folder a `skin.xml` file
+* Add to that folder a `skin.xml` file.
 	* Optionally, also add a `textures` folder inside the `skin` folder.
 If any files are added to it, the skin will apply those to overridde the default ones in the game's main `textures` folder.

-A `skin.xml` file is read by the GUI Skin (CImageGUISkin).
-The order of elements/groups does not matter.
-Files from here are the default textures used in the game.
-If the current skin applied contains a `textures` folder, files there will override these.
-Groups and the fields available are not case sensitive.

-At the end of this file you have a template.
+At the end of this file you have a **template**.

 # Groups availables:
-	* Properties
-	* Global
-	* Custom
+	* Properties: contains information about the current skin file.
+	* Global: contains elements that change the global enviroment
+	* Custom: contains elements, all optional, that change specific parts of the GUI.

 ## Properties
-Elements here are all optional
+Elements here are all optional.

 * Author
 * Version